suchipi/suchipi-match-inline-snapshot/README.md

 The primary function of this library.
 Behaves the same as [Jest's `expect(value).toMatchInlineSnapshot(snapshot)`](https://jestjs.io/docs/snapshot-testing#inline-snapshots), except that the call signature is `matchInlineSnapshot(value, snapshot)`.

 If the value doesn't match the snapshot, an error will be thrown.
-To instead update the snapshot, set `matchInlineSnapshot.config.shouldUpdateOutdated` to `true`.
+To instead update the snapshot, set `matchInlineSnapshot.config.shouldUpdateOutdated` to `true`, or temporarily replace the `matchInlineSnapshot` call with `matchInlineSnapshot.u`.

 For more info about `matchInlineSnapshot.config`, see the "Config" heading below.